Skip to main content

 When your plugins need to make calls to Host Functions, the obvious question introduced is "who is implementing the host functions?".

-To solve for this, we provide an optional --host argument to the xtp CLI when you execute tests.
+To solve for this, we provide an optional --mock-host argument to the xtp CLI when you execute tests.
 Here's an end-to-end example, split into 3 different Wasm projects:

 • a KV datastore (kvhost), exporting kv_read and kv_write functions (these act in place of real host functions and are imported by the plugin)